dekubu/panamax/README.md

     - REDIS_PASSWORD
 ```

 The list of secret env variables will be expanded at run time from your local machine.
-So a reference to a secret `DATABASE_PASSWORD` will look for `ENV["DATABASE_PASSWORD"]` on the machine running MRSK.
+So a reference to a secret `DATABASE_PASSWORD` will look for `ENV["DATABASE_PASSWORD"]` on the machine running PNMX.
 Just like with build secrets.

 If the referenced secret ENVs are missing, the configuration will be halted with a `KeyError` exception.

-Note: Marking an ENV as secret currently only redacts its value in the output for MRSK.
+Note: Marking an ENV as secret currently only redacts its value in the output for PNMX.
 The ENV is still injected in the clear into the container at runtime.

 ### Using volumes